-I am the Associate Dean for Research and Global Engagement in the College of Arts & Sciences and an Associate Professor of English at the University of Nebraska, Lincoln, Faculty Fellow in the Center for Digital Research in the Humanities and Director of the Nebraska Literary Lab.
+I am the Associate Dean for Research and Global Engagement in the College of Arts & Sciences and an Associate Professor of English at the University of Nebraska.
+I am a Faculty Fellow in the Center for Digital Research in the Humanities and Director of the Nebraska Literary Lab.
 In 2014, I took a 15 month leave of absence from the University and worked as Principal Research Scientist / Software Development Engineer in iBooks at Apple Computer in Cupertino.
 Prior to Nebraska, I was, for eleven years, a Lecturer and “embedded” Academic Technology Specialist (ATS) in the Department of English at Stanford University.
 During that time I co-founded and directed the Stanford Literary Lab with Franco Moretti.

 My research and teaching is focused on computational text analysis, specifically an approach that I call “macroanalysis.”
 My literary training was in Irish and Irish-American literature of the late 19th- and early 20th-century.
 I have published articles about Irish writers in Kansas, Montana, and California.
 Some years ago, I compiled a fairly comprehensive and searchable bibliography of Irish-American writers and their books.
 A small full text archive and searchable version of the bibliography was for many years hosted by the The Western Institute of Irish Studies, which I co-founded with former Irish Consul, Dónal Denham.
 I directed the Institute from its founding in 2004 to 2009.